 Students may complete one to two years of Arts, University Transfer in the specific areas of concentration.
 The maximum curriculum available at GPRC is articulated for each area.

 Bachelor of Arts degree at the University of Alberta requires a minimum of 30 credits to a maximum of 42 credits at the senior level for the major and requires a minimum of 12 credits to a maximum of 42 credits at the senior level for the minor area of concentration.
 At least 15 senior credits of the major and at least 6 senior credits of the minor must be completed at the University of Alberta, Faculty of Arts.
 Students must declare a major.
 No minor is required, but students may declare a second major and/or one or more minors.

 Honours Bachelor of Arts programs are available at the University of Alberta and admission to these is usually at the second year level.
 If you are interested in this option, GPRC can offer one year (30 credits) toward the Honours B.A. for some majors.
-Consult an advisor for further details.
+Consult an Academic Advisor for further details.